 Diagnostic: All assessments can provide diagnostic evidence.
-The children also complete a range of external, standardised assessments (CATs) in order to compare against the National Average.
+The children also complete a range of external, standardised assessments (CATs in Y3-6 and ASPECTS in N-R) to compare against the National Average.

 Assessment in the EYFS

 The children in Nursery and Reception are assessed by ongoing observations by the teacher and TAs which relate to the seven areas of learning and development in the EYFS.
 Each pupil's developments and achievements are recorded in an individual profile using Tapestry.
 Three of these areas are particularly crucial for igniting pupils' curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
 These are the prime areas: